Export Air Freight from the UK

 Export Planning, Clearance and Uplift

 Export air freight requires cargo, documentation and airport presentation to be aligned before airline cut-off.
-The shipment must be prepared correctly before it reaches the terminal.
+The shipment must be fully prepared before it reaches the terminal.

-Our team coordinates the key operational stages so cargo can move from handover through to export clearance and acceptance with a clear, controlled process.
+Our team coordinates these stages so cargo can move from collection through to export clearance and airline acceptance with a controlled process.

 Information Typically Required